stelmad/worldcup-scoreboard/README.md

 ## Assumptions
 - One team can play one game at a time.
+- Each match is going to be assigned with an ID value in the format: "HOMETEAMvsAWAYTEAM".
-- A unique match ID is returned once a new match is started.
+- A match ID is returned once a new match is started.